jangroth/aws-certification-notes/solutions-architect-professional.md

 > The Lightweight Directory Access Protocol (**LDAP**) is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol network.

+* Three scenarios:
 	* **AWS Managed Microsoft AD**
 		* Create your own AD in AWS, manage users locally, supports MFA
 		* Establish “trust" connections with on-premises AD
 	* **Active Directory Connector**
 		* Directory Gateway (proxy) to redirect to on-premises AD
 		* Users are managed on the on-premises AD
 	* **Simple Active Directory**
 		* AD-compatible managed directory on AWS
-  * Cannot be joined with on-premises AD
+		* Cannot be joined with on-premises AD!
 * <a href="https://docs.aws.amazon.com/directoryservice/latest/admin-guide/what_is.html" target="_blank">Documentation On AWS</a>

 <a name="3_5_2"></a>